 I am originally from St Louis Mo.
 I moved to Grand Haven in the fall of 2008.
 Have been taking photographs for the last 24 years.
 Using Nikon Equipment.

 In essence, I make adjustments to the Image file on my computer letting my eyes determine what adjustments are needed.
 Rather than letting the cameras algorithms do that for me.
-So that the finished photo as closely as possible resembles what my eyes saw the moment the shutter released was pushed.
-It’s why some of my images look the way the do.
+So that the finished photo as closely as possible resembles what my eyes saw the moment the shutter release was pushed.
+It’s why some of my images look the way they do.
 As good as cameras are getting.
-In some cases, they simply cannot accurately reproduce what our eyes can see.
+In some cases, they simply cannot accurately reproduce on their own, what our eyes can see.